cpeditor/cpeditor.github.io/content/en/docs/Installation/Install from binaries/_index.md

 ### Windows

+#### Setup Version

+> The setup version needs to be installed on your machine.
+The setting files will be stored in the config directory on your system, and it will be visible in the list of installed programs on your system.

 Download the `setup.exe` in the assets and install it.

-You may also need to install [Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017 and 2019](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
+#### Portable Version

+> The portable version can be executed without installation.
+The setting files will be stored in the same directory as the executable file, and you won't see it in the list of installed programs on your system.

+Download the `portable.zip` in the assets and unzip it to any directory you like.

 ### Linux